The audit log is a feature, not a footnote.

 - Layer 01 — Action logging

-A documented taxonomy, not free-text.
+A typed taxonomy, not free-text.

 A daily auditor on every open file.

-The case auditor job runs at 06:00 UTC against every active matter in the tenant.
-It surfaces missed appointments, treatment gaps that exceed the configured threshold, providers who haven’t reported within the contract window, deadlines coming due, conflict-check status changes, and matter-state inconsistencies the supervisor didn’t catch during the day.
-The report lands in the firm-admin dashboard and the matter-specific Review Panel. - Layer 04 — Behavioral auditor (user-level)
+Live todayThe case auditor is a scheduled job that runs daily against every active matter in the tenant.
+It surfaces treatment gaps that exceed the configured threshold, deadlines coming due, missed or stale matter activity, unresolved liens at settlement, and other matter-state issues the supervisor didn’t catch during the day — and, for the most serious findings, a short AI synthesis.
+The results surface in the firm-admin dashboard and the daily morning briefing. - Layer 04 — Behavioral auditor (user-level)

 Compliance pattern detection across users.